 The Board of Directors (the “Board”) of The Clorox Company (the “Company”) represents the interests of the Company and its stockholders in perpetuating a successful business, including optimizing long-term financial returns.
+In doing so, the Board believes it is the responsibility of directors to oversee the affairs of the Company for the benefit of the Company’s stakeholders, including stockholders, employees, customers and society, aligned with the Company’s purpose of championing people to be well and thrive every single day.
 The Board is responsible for determining that the Company is managed in such a way as to foster this result.
 This is an active, not a passive responsibility.
 The Board has the responsibility to see that in good times, as well as difficult times, management is capably executing its responsibilities.
 The Board’s responsibility is to oversee management’s operation of the Company’s business, to monitor the effectiveness of management policies and decisions, including providing input on the execution of its strategies, and to provide for management succession.

 The Board has adopted these Corporate Governance Guidelines (the “Guidelines”) as a framework for the governance of the Company.
 The Nominating, Governance and Corporate Responsibility Committee reviews these Guidelines annually and recommends changes to the Board as appropriate.

 To optimize long-term financial returns, the Board must:

 - Oversee that the Company operates in a legal, ethical and socially responsible manner and that the Company maintains a Code of Conduct that complies with New York Stock Exchange and Securities and Exchange Commission requirements;

 - Select, evaluate and offer advice and counsel to the Chief Executive Officer and work with the Chief Executive Officer to develop effective measurement systems to evaluate and determine the Company’s degree of success in creating long-term economic value for its stockholders;